emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    - Look for the most recent build of the pull request in the `GitHub workflows for the repo`_.

-   Success by CI is a strong indication that this procecure will be quick and successful.
+   Success by CI is a strong indication that this procedure will be quick and successful.

    If CI builds failed, you can still execute `the merging procedure`_